 Before the stay: State your intentions, then follow through

 Mentioning that you want to provide a safe and secure environment is an important first step.
-You can do this even before a customer books with you.
-This includes:
+Here are the little things you can do to your listings and property descriptions:

-- Stating your commitment to a safe and secure environment on your website
+- State in your description your commitment to a safe environment.

 Arrival and safe entry